DestinyItemManager/DIM/docs/CONTRIBUTING.md

 * Install [Git](https://git-scm.com/downloads)
 * Install [NodeJS](https://nodejs.org/).
 * Install [Yarn](https://yarnpkg.com/en/docs/install).
+Use Yarn 1.x as DIM is not guaranteed to be compatible with later versions of Yarn.
 If you're used to NPM, see "[Migrating from NPM](https://yarnpkg.com/lang/en/docs/migrating-from-npm/)".
 * Windows-based developers will need to install `windows-build-tools` (run `yarn global add windows-build-tools` in your terminal) globally prior to running `yarn install`.
 Refer to issue #1439 for [details](https://github.com/DestinyItemManager/DIM/issues/1439).
 * It is highly recommended to use [VSCode](https://code.visualstudio.com/) to work on DIM.
 When you open DIM in VSCode, accept the recommended plugins it suggests (find them manually by searching "@recommended" in the Extensions window).
 * Linux-based developers will need to install `build-essential` (`sudo apt-get install -y build-essential`) prior to running `yarn install`.